9dots/tech-and-tape/developer/level-1/lesson-plans/lesson-1.md

 ## 2. Engage: What is Code (5 min)
 Participation: Whole Class, Unplugged

 - [ ] **Define** code and present each of the examples on “Code is Everywhere”.
-Code is what creates the website or computer programs we use.
-Being a coder is about producing, not just consuming.

 <iconp type="question">What is code?</iconp>
 <iconp type="answer">A set of instructions designed to be carried out by a computer.
 It is the instructions someone wrote to make your website, app, game, etc. run.</iconp>

 > > “Code is everywhere.
-Everywhere we look computer programs are running code to run our world.”
+Everywhere we look computer programs are running code to run our world.
+Code is what creates the website or computer programs we use.
+Being a coder is about producing, not just consuming.”

 <note>![slides-code2](./lesson-1/images/slides-code2.jpeg)
 ![slides-code3](./lesson-1/images/slides-code3.jpeg)</note>